Abstract:

 −1 (0−5 cm) to 7.91 g∙kg

 P<0.001) with pH and bulk weight.
-The structural equation model path analysis shows that altitude, total nitrogen, alkaline nitrogen, available phosphorus, available potassium, pH, bulk density, and water content directly affect soil organic carbon content; Altitude affects the pH and bulk density of total nitrogen and alkaline nitrogen, pH affects total nitrogen and alkaline nitrogen, and water content indirectly affects soil organic carbon content by affecting bulk density.
-The spatial distribution pattern of organic carbon in soil samples in the Manas River Basin is mainly influenced by environmental factors such as temperature and precipitation, and shows the same spatial gradient changes with altitude.
-The fertile soil and cold and humid climate in mountainous areas are conducive to maintaining and increasing the high organic carbon content in the region.
-The vegetation coverage in desert areas is low, and there is not enough litter and plant roots as a source of organic matter.
-However, human factors such as changes in land use patterns, land management measures, and agricultural development in plain oasis areas have also had a profound impact on the distribution of soil organic carbon.
-This study comprehensively analyzed the effects of different topographic climates, land use types and soil physicochemical properties on the distribution of organic carbon content in the study area, which can provide an important theoretical basis for ecological and environmental management related to carbon balance in arid and semi−arid regions.
+Structural equation model path analysis showed that altitude, total nitrogen, alkaline-hydrolyzed nitrogen, available phosphorus, available potassium, pH, bulk density, and water content directly affected soil organic carbon content.
+Altitude, pH indirectly affected soil organic carbon content through affecting total nitrogen and alkaline nitrogen, while water content indirectly affected soil organic carbon content by affecting bulk density.
+The spatial distribution pattern of organic carbon in soil samples from the Manas River Basin was mainly influenced by environmental factors, such as temperature and precipitation.
+It showed the same spatial gradient changes with altitude.
+The fertile soil and cold and humid climate in mountainous areas are conducive to maintaining and increasing organic carbon content.
+Vegetation coverage in desert areas is low with insufficient litter and plant roots as sources of organic matter.
+However, human factors such as changes in land-use patterns, land management measures, and agricultural development in plain oasis areas have profoundly impacted the distribution of soil organic carbon.
+This study comprehensively analyzed the effects of different topographic climates, land-use types, and soil physicochemical properties on the distribution of organic carbon in the study area, providing an essential theoretical basis for ecological and environmental management related to carbon balance in arid and semi-arid regions.